sayaliTanpure/Ecommerce_project/README.md

 # Ecommerce_project
-Ecommerce analysis project using SQL and Python
+Ecommerce analysis project using SQL and Python.